-Land is independently valued at frequencies not exceeding three years.
-The independent valuation of land at 30 June 2021 was performed by (Opteon) - Enza-Maree Taranto, AAPI Certified Practicing Valuer, API No. 86060.
+Land and buildings are independently valued at frequencies not exceeding three years.
+The independent valuation of land and buildings at 9 March 2022 was performed by (Opteon) - Enza-Maree Taranto, AAPI Certified Practicing Valuer, API No. 86060.

-The valuation basis for land is fair value in compliance with AASB13 Fair Value.
-The fair value of nonfinancial assets takes into account a market participants ability to generate economic benefits by using the asset in its highest and best use or by selling it to another market participant that would use the asset in its highest and best use.
-In the opinion of the Directors there have been no significant changes in market value since this date.
+The valuation basis for land and building is fair value in compliance with AASB13 Fair Value.
+The fair value of non-financial assets takes into account a market participants ability to generate economic benefits by using the asset in its highest and best use or by selling it to another market participant that would use the asset in its highest and best use.
+In the opinion of the Directors there have been no significant changes in market value since 9 March 2022.